-But conditions (i)-(ii) are not generally a sufficient condition to guarantee that (3.7) is satisfied, in the presence of forward-looking constraints (2.24), if policy randomization is allowed.47 Because constraints (2.24) need hold only in expected value, random policy may be able to vary the paths of the endogenous variables (in some states of the world) in directions that would not be possible in the corresponding deterministic problem, and this makes the algebraic conditions required for (3.7) to hold more stringent.
+But conditions (i)-(ii) are not generally a sufficient condition to guarantee that (3.7) is satisfied, in the presence of forward-looking constraints (2.24), if policy randomization is allowed.60 Because constraints (2.24) need hold only in expected value, random policy may be able to vary the paths of the endogenous variables (in some states of the world) in directions that would not be possible in the corresponding deterministic problem, and this makes the algebraic conditions required for (3.7) to hold more stringent.
 Specifically, the value function for the continuation problem must be a strictly concave function of the state-contingent pre-commitment \tilde{h}{t+1} made for the following period, or it is possible to randomize \tilde{h}{t+1} (requiring a corresponding randomization of subsequent policy) without changing the fact that constraint (2.24) is satisfied in period t.
-Hence condition (iii) is necessary in the stochastic case.48 It can also easily be shown that condition (iii) is not implied in general by conditions (i)-(ii).
+Hence condition (iii) is not implied in general by conditions (i)-(ii).